lxriscute0501/SUSTech-Notes-of-CS/CS203 Data Structure and Algorithm Analysis /Lab practice/bonus lab /README.md

 ### Output

-Print the answer of each query in `q` lines.
-If Dateri can't get a rise within the upcoming `n` days, print `−1`.
+Print the answer of each query in $q$ lines.
+If Dateri can't get a rise within the upcoming $n$ days, print $−1$.

 ### Sample Input
 ```